CodePushGo/website/src/content/blog/en/cordova-hybrid-app-development.md

 - **Vibrant and Supportive Community:** Ionic boasts a large and active community of developers worldwide.
 This vibrant community contributes to a wealth of resources, including extensive documentation, helpful tutorials, and active forums where developers can seek assistance and share their knowledge.
 - **Enterprise-Grade Support and Solutions:** Ionic offers enterprise-grade support and services for organizations with mission-critical app needs.
 This includes dedicated support channels, expert consulting, and tailored solutions to meet the specific requirements of enterprise clients.

-## CodePushGo: Streamlining Live Updates for Capacitor Apps
+## CodePushGo: Streamlining Live Updates for React Native Apps

-CodePushGo is a comprehensive platform explicitly designed to simplify and enhance the live update process for Capacitor-based mobile applications.
+CodePushGo is a comprehensive platform explicitly designed to simplify and enhance the live update process for React Native-based mobile applications.

 ### Key Benefits of Integrating CodePushGo into Your Workflow: